for Chakte viga--see below

 picture above, but may be darker or lighter or have a few gray pastels

 intermixed.
-Expect grey pastels in almost all pieces, and these look
+Expect grey pastels in some pieces, and these look

 good as an accent to the orange color.